 The queue will be a durable queue, i.e. it will survive a server restart or crash.
-We also want to predeploy the queue, i.e. specify the queue in the server JMS configuration so it's created automatically without us having to explicitly create it from the client.
+We also want to pre-deploy the queue, i.e. specify the queue in the server JMS configuration so it is created automatically without us having to explicitly create it from the client.